 For a complete understanding of the types, let’s discuss them in detail.

 We use Industrial property for industrial purposes.
 It sounds simple, but it comes in all shapes and sizes and covers a massive range of business types.
-Small industrial sites include single or double-story buildings zoned for industrial use.
+Smaller industrial sites include single or double-story buildings zoned for industrial use.
 Large industrial properties include medium to large warehouses and factories that are designed for manufacturing or storing goods.

-At its core, multifamily commercial real estate (MFCR) is a term used to describe residential properties with more than five units.
+At its core, multifamily, commercial real estate (MFCR) is a term used to describe residential properties with more than five units.
 Most often, this term refers to an apartment building or apartment complex.

 Retail property is a commercially zoned property used solely for business purposes.
 It means selling of the product, rather than its manufacture.
-Retail stores, malls, shopping centres and shops all huddling nicely under the retail umbrella.
+Retail stores, malls, shopping centers and shops all huddling nicely under the retail umbrella.